alexcol123/turo/README.md

 TO DO

--- create github
+-- investigate how he did params
--- display vehicels
+-- add search

+-- vehicle page only id
 -- edit vehicle

 --AFTER IM DONE WITH VEHICLE RENTAL, ADD TO SCHEMA , CITY , COUNTY AND STATE , SO THAT I CAN NAROW SEARCH BY CITY OR STATE - LIKE CHAO CHARLES DID